lschmid83/Dragon-Island/README.md

 The source code is all written in the Java and C++ languages.
 It is not brilliant in some places as I was still studying software development at the time and had limited experience of programming.

 If anyone is interested in continuing work on this open source game then I will be happy to merge the changes and republish to Google Play as an update.
+It is available [here](https://play.google.com/store/apps/details?id=com.citex.android.free.dragonisland&hl=en&pli=1).

 Some of the new features I would like to add are: